|Sleeps||Bedrooms||Bath/Shower rooms||Pets||Seafront||Leisure Club membership|

 Candid Comments (bringing you the only downsides we can think about for a property, before you book!)

 We're thinking hard!
-Perhaps the bedrooms are a touch on the small side.
 It's a compact house but well designed.
 To reach the drive of the house it is necessary to drive over some grass.
 This can sometimes get a bit muddy.
 If you have a precious low-slung car, you may not like this!
 Wifi access is sometimes a bit poor, slow and intermittent.
 Please be aware of this if you are relying on internet access.
 Please note that Craster has a rocky coastline, no sandy beaches here.

 1 or 2 couples or a small family would love it here, equally.
 There is activity in the village to please most people, great walks from the door and superb views should you just want to sit down, read a book and chill.
 Can be booked with neighbouring Craster Rocks to accommodate up to 10 people together